 The History of the Vintage Levi’s 501 Jean

-Below I’ve listed some of the many different 501 models plus a few popular characteristics to each of them.
+Below we’ve listed some of the many different 501 models plus a few popular characteristics to each of them.
 Our timeline begins in 1890 when the lot number ‘501’ was first coined and ends around 2002 when the Valencia St. factory in San Francisco shut down as the last remaining Levi’s production facility on American soil.
-Any 501 produced after 2002 was most definitely made overseas.
+With the exception of Levi’s Vintage Clothing reproduction models, any 501 produced after 2002 was most definitely made overseas.

 - 1890: 501XX, Two Horse brand patch introduced, recessed button center, one back pocket, Amoskeag denim